Israpilow/Israpilow/README.md

 ✌️ My name is Jamal, I am 22 years old.

-🎓I have experience in React development, creating mobile applications in React Native, I can also make adaptive layout and develop a telegram bot.
+🎓I have experience in React development, I can also make adaptive layout and develop a telegram bot.
 In addition, I implemented websites from scratch for various veterinary clinics

 👨🏻‍💻 I'm currently working on my Netflix clone  project.
 The stack of technologies that I use in this project: Next.js, React, Typescript, Redux Toolkit, React Query, Axios, Draft.js, React Select, React Hook Form, Tailwind